hellohaptik/docs_haptik/docs/other/supportbot.md

 ![SupportBot4](assets/PS4.png)

-> Note: You can also make requests to improve the Help Section on the IVA iteself.
+> Note: You can also make requests to improve the Help Section on the IVA itself.